GabeScott/standard-works-vault/General Conference/1977 April - Come, Know the Lord Jesus.md

 Our Lord—the Lord Jehovah, the Lord Jesus—is our hope and our salvation.
 He it is that hath brought life and immortality to light through the gospel.
 He has redeemed us from death, hell, the devil, and endless torment.

 After his resurrection he ascended up on high to sit on the right hand of the Father.
-He has appeared in our day, with his Father, who said: “This is My Beloved Son.
-Hear Him!”
-(JS—H 1:17.)
+He has appeared in our day, with his Father, who said: *“This is My Beloved Son.
+Hear Him!”* ([[Joseph Smith History 1.17|JS—H 1:17]].)

 He has appeared many other times to converse with his earthly friends; and in the not distant future he will come again, with ten thousand of his angels, in all the glory of his Father’s kingdom, to usher in his personal reign of righteousness and peace.
 When he comes he will slay the wicked and judge the world; and every corruptible thing will be destroyed by the glory of his presence.

 He is our Friend, our Lawgiver, our King, and our Lord.
 We seek his face and desire to dwell in his presence.
 We are his people, the sheep of his fold.

 Our desire is “to be reconciled to God” through his blood, “for we know that it is by grace that we are saved, after all we can do.”
-As one of our fellow laborers of old said: “We talk of Christ, we rejoice in Christ, we preach of Christ, we prophesy of Christ,” so that all men “may know to what source they may look for a remission of their sins.”
-(2 Ne.
-25:23, 26.)
+As one of our fellow laborers of old said: “We talk of Christ, we rejoice in Christ, we preach of Christ, we prophesy of Christ,” so that all men “may know to what source they may look for a remission of their sins.” ([[2 Nephi 25.23|2 Ne.
+25:23, 26]][[2 Nephi 25.26|]].)

 And so now, in keeping with our established practice and pursuant to the divine obligation laid upon us, I bear personal testimony of the divine Sonship of him who has saved us by his blood.
 He is truly God’s Almighty Son in whom we shall rejoice both now and forever.

 In the name of the Lord Jesus Christ, amen.